Rantoniaina/copy-trade-telegram/README.md

 - Only displays and processes messages containing trading signals
 - Uses case-insensitive matching to ensure all relevant signals are captured
 - Supports mapping of symbols from message text to trading pairs
+- Provides separate mappings for trading pairs and stop loss identifiers

 ### ⏱️ Position Timing